 The eco-friendly cup is made from plant materials which I appreciate.

 There is a cafe car usually next door to the business class car.
-Here, Amtrak sells sandwiches and salads (average price is around $6.50).
-I had an artisan-style turkey sandwich on one journey and a cobb salad on the other.
-Both were just O.K.
+Here, Amtrak sells sandwiches and salads (the average price is around $6.50).
+I recently had an artisan-style turkey sandwich on one journey and a cobb salad on the other.
+Both were just okay.
 The salad was really fresh, but the sandwich had mayonnaise on it, which I dislike.
 I might bring my own lunch next time.
 There are tables in the cafe car where passengers can sit and eat.

 Amtrak Guest Rewards Bonus

 Members of Amtrak Guest Rewards will receive a 25% bonus points for riding in business class.
-Points can be redeemed for train travel and even exchanged to other loyalty programs via Points.com.
+Points can be redeemed for train travel.

 The lower level is reserved for those who can’t get their bags up the stairs.
 It is definitely worth sitting upstairs in any class of service.
 Between San Diego and Santa Barbara (excluding some parts of Los Angeles), there is plenty of this.

 What to Do with Luggage in Amtrak Business Class